thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 - $TargetUserLastLogin
 - $TargetUserName

-##### Custom Task Variables
+#### Custom Task Variables

-These are variables that are created with the Event Pipeline Task.
-These can be referenced in the same way in this format:  $CustomVariableName.
+These are variables created with the EP task.
+There are two types, global and item, both of which are referenced in the same way.

+> **Note:** You must set a custom variable before using it.
+Thus, you cannot set a variable and use it in the same pipeline.
+The way around this is to create two pipelines in a policy—the first pipeline sets the variable and the second one uses it.

+#####  Global Variable

+- $GlobalVariable.CustomVariableName
+- This custom task variable is global, so there should only be one per variable name.

+##### Item Variable

+- $ItemVariable.CustomVariableName
+- This variable is per SecretId (secret pipeline) or UserId (user pipeline).

+Add note:

+### Target User

+A target user is the affected user.
+Example: Admin updated user Jane’s email.
+Jane is the target user.

 ### Triggers